ALR Initiative — Archive

 System Classification

-The Echo Classification System (EC) is used by the ALR Initiative to categorize anomalous remnants produced when a reality becomes part of The Unwritten.
+The Echo Classification System (EC) is a formal taxonomic framework maintained by the ALR Initiative for the identification and categorization of anomalous remnants produced when a reality enters The Unwritten.

 These remnants are formally designated as E.C.H.O. objects.